 - Ally only charges $0.50 per contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for short strangles as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the short strangle strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Short Strangle Option Strategy Definition